MicrosoftDocs/entra-docs/docs/identity-platform/tutorial-web-app-python-register-app.md

 ## Register the Python web app and record identifiers

-The Microsoft identity platform performs identity and access management (IAM) only for registered applications.
+To integrate identity and access management capabilities into your application, you start by registering your app with the  Microsoft identity platform.
 Follow these steps to register your application in the Microsoft Entra Admin Center:

-1. Sign in to the [Microsoft Entra Admin Center](https://portal.azure.com).
+1. Sign in to the [Microsoft Entra Admin Center](https://entra.microsoft.com/signin/index/).
-1. If you have access to multiple tenants, use the **Directories + subscriptions** filter :::image type="icon" source="../media/2-portal-directory-subscription-filter.png" border="false"::: at the right of the top menu to switch to the tenant where you want to register the application.
+1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="./media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to the tenant in which you want to register the application from the **Directories + subscriptions** menu.
-1. Search for and select **Azure Active Directory**.
-1. On the left side bar, under **Manage**, select **App registrations**, then **New registration**.
+1. Browse to **Identity** > **Applications** > **App registrations** and select **New registration**.
+1. Enter a **Name** for your application, for example *python-webapp*.
 1. Enter a **Name** for your application, for example *python-flask-webapp*.
 Users of your application might see the display name when they use the app, for example during sign-in.
 You can change the display name at any time.
-1. Under **Supported account types**, select **Accounts in any organizational directory(Any Azure AD directory Multitenant)**
+1. Under **Supported account types**, select **Accounts in any organizational directory and personal Microsoft accounts.**
-1. Ignore the **Redirect URI (optional)** for now.
-You'll configure it in the next section
 1. Select **Register** to complete the initial app registration.

 When registration finishes, the Microsoft Entra Admin Center displays the app registration's **Overview** pane.
 From the **Overview** pane, record the Directory (tenant) ID and the Application (client) ID to be used in a later step.